The registration form for the Vaccine Waiting List is compatible with Chrome, Firefox, Safari and Microsoft Edge.

 Please note that testing positive for the antibodies does not necessarily imply immunity from COVID-19.
 Whatever the result, individuals should continue to follow federal, state, and local public health guidance regarding social distancing and other recommended behaviors during the pandemic.
 This antibody test offers a way to find out whether they have had the coronavirus in the recent past.

 - Your blood will be drawn for this test.
 No fasting or dietary restrictions are required.

-- Testing is provided by Knox Community Hospital staff at our Main Laboratory located at 1330 Coshocton Road in Mount Vernon.
+- Testing is provided by Knox Community Hospital staff at our Main Laboratory located at 1330 Coshocton Avenue in Mount Vernon.

 - The test itself takes approximately 5-10 minutes.
 Please be patient as we work to quickly process everyone through our facility with appropriate social distancing and precautions.